TIBCOSoftware/snappydata/docs/aqp.md

 ###Key Concepts###
 **Data Synopses**: During the pre-processing phase, data synopses (or data structures) are built over the database.
-These data base synopses are used when queries are issued to the system, and approximate results are returned.
+These database synopses are used when queries are issued to the system, and approximate results are returned.

 **Strata**:  A specific procedure for biased sampling, where the database is partitioned into different strata, and each stratum is uniformly sampled at different sampling rates.